Canada's Regional Development Agencies

 Canada's Regional Development Agencies (RDA) work closely with businesses and innovators in their regions to fuel economic growth that creates more well-paying middle-class jobs for Canadians.

 Canada's regional development agencies (RDA) are a key part of the Government of Canada's Innovation and Skills Plan, advancing and diversifying our regional economies and helping communities thrive.
-There are six RDAs across Canada:
+There are seven RDAs across Canada:

 Helping businesses in Atlantic Canada to become more competitive, innovative and productive.